recommenders-team/recommenders/recommenders/README.md

 ## GPU Support

 You will need CUDA Toolkit v11.2 and CuDNN v8.1 to enable both Tensorflow and PyTorch to use the GPU.
-For example, if you are using a conda enviroment, this can be installed with
+For example, if you are using a conda environment, this can be installed with
 ```bash
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1
 ```